nginxinc/nginx-gateway-fabric/examples/advanced-routing/README.md

 In this example we will deploy NGINX Kubernetes Gateway and configure advanced routing rules for a simple cafe application.
 We will use `HTTPRoute` resources to route traffic to the cafe application based on a combination of the request method, headers, and query parameters.

-The cafe application consists of four services: `coffee-v1-svc`, `coffee-v2-svc`, `tea-svc`, and `tea-post-svc`.
+The cafe application consists of four Services: `coffee-v1-svc`, `coffee-v2-svc`, `tea-svc`, and `tea-post-svc`.
 In the next section we will create the following routing rules for the cafe application:
 - For the path `/coffee` route requests with the header `version` set to `v2` or with the query param `TEST` set to `v2` to `coffee-v2-svc`, and all other requests to `coffee-v1-svc`.
 - For the path `/tea` route POST requests to `tea-post-svc`, and all other requests, such as `GET` requests, to `tea-svc`.